João Paulo Cuenca

-João Paulo Cuenca (born 1978 in Rio de Janeiro) is a Brazilian writer.

-In 2012, the English literary magazine Granta named him as one of the 20 best Brazilian writers under 40.
-In 2007, he was selected by the Hay Festival as one of the most talented Latin American writers under 39.
+João Paulo Cuenca (born August 4, 1978), also known as J.P.
+Cuenca, is an Argentine-Brazilian writer and filmmaker.
+He was selected for Bogotá39 in 2007 and for Best of Young Brazilian Writers by Granta in 2012.

 Career

 João Paulo Cuenca was born in Rio de Janeiro, Brazil, in 1978.
 He is the author of “Body present” (2003), “The Mastroianni Day” (2007), “The only happy ending for a love story is an accident” (2010) and “The day I found out I was dead” (2015).
-His novels have been translated into eight languages and had its rights sold to eleven countries so far.
-He is a weekly columnist for major Brazilian newspapers and magazines since 2003 and now writes for Folha de São Paulo, the biggest national newspaper.
+His novels have been translated into eight languages and have had their rights sold to eleven countries.
+He has been a weekly columnist for major Brazilian newspapers and magazines since 2003 and now writes for Folha de São Paulo, the biggest national newspaper in Brazil.
 An anthology of his articles, “The last dawn”, was published in 2012.